WilliamBergekrans/playing-cards-online/README.md

-# playing-cards-online
+# Playing Cards Online WIP

-Web application for playing cards online
+A web application for playing cards online.

+This is a project for learning React.